All Episodes

 You know what I mean?

-Yeah, I'm sure his car shit stuff stuff stuff fake is fake.
+His part shit stuff fake is fake.

-That's like if you watch those old tapes, those are fucking crazy.
+That's like, if you watch those old tapes, those are fucking crazy.

 He's walking up to people and he's telling them how much change they have in their pocket.

-And obviously, he could be faking it for TV, but I just don't think he's he's faking that.
+And obviously, he could be faking it for TV, but I just don't think he's faking that.

 How could he possibly know how much change somebody has?